Brahmani-Thota/ASL/README.md

 The data format of the data is in the form of CSV files where the row contains the label, pixel1,pixel2….pixel784 which represent a single 28x28 pixel image with grayscale values between 0-255.

-[5]The Significant Dataset contains 77 thousand images and also includes the synamic signs.
+[5]The Significant Dataset contains 77 thousand images and also includes the dynamic signs.

 ## References: